steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Using-Relative-Paths.md

 ### Overview of Workflows

-* To export the VST preset to the working directory, you must use Export Program as VST Preset... or Export Program as HALion Sonic SE Layer Preset....
+* To export the VST preset to the working directory, you must use Export Program as VST3 Preset...
 * Place the source files in the subfolders of the working directory and load them from there.
 * Load the source files from any location, then export them into the respective subfolders of the working directory using one of HALion's export functions.
 There are different functions for exporting samples, macro pages, etc. Then relocate the files with a replace function or load them from their new location.